 Once your filling of choice is inside pull up outside edges to top and start pinching closed, twisting as you pinch.

 Make sure and pinch them good, you don't want any of the lovely cheese leaking out.
 Place them seam side down on a baking sheet lined with parchment.
-Cover the trays with a clean dish towel and let rise for another hour or so until doubled.
+Cover the trays with a clean dishtowel and let rise for another 30 minutes to 1 hour until doubled.

-Bake in a 350 degree oven for 15-20 minutes till golden brown.
+Bake in a 350 degree F oven for 15-20 minutes till golden brown.